hungpham2511/hungpham2511.github.io/_posts/2019-05-05-window-manager.md

 configuration and start the corresponding window manager.

-You can freely change between display manager, window manager on a linux box.
-In fact, you probaly should.
+You can freely change between display manager, window manager on a Linux box.
+In fact, you probably should.
 I notice a marked improve in productivity after switching to `awesomewm` from the default [`gnome`](https://www.gnome.org/) window manager.
 In addition you can choose applications to initialize at the beginning of the X session or